Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The number of times something happens within a certain period.
 **Sentence:** The frequency of extreme weather events is increasing due to climate change.
 **Conversation:**
-A – Has the weather been unusual lately?
+A – Has the weather been unusual lately
 B – Yes, the frequency of storms has increased a lot this year.

 ---